clebert/ironhook/README.md

 The [React Hooks API reference](https://reactjs.org/docs/hooks-reference.html) also applies to this library and can be consulted.
-The main difference to React is that this library executes a hook (aka `mainHook`) directly without a surrounding function component.
+The main difference to React is that this library executes a Hook (aka `mainHook`) directly without a surrounding function component.
 The first execution is scheduled as a macrotask after `run(mainHook, onResult)` is called.
 The respective result of an execution is forwarded to the `onResult(result)` handler as long as the result is not `undefined`.
-All further executions can be initiated internally by using the `useState` hook.
+All further executions can be initiated internally by using the `useState` Hook.
 The `mainHook` continues to run, i.e. it holds the state and reacts to state changes until an error is thrown or the `stop()` method is called.
 An error or stop has the same effect as unmounting a React function component.